Revelations (The X-Files): Reception

 "Revelations" premiered on the Fox network on December 15, 1995.
 This episode earned a Nielsen rating of 10, with a 17 share, meaning that roughly 10 percent of all television-equipped households, and 17 percent of households watching television, were tuned in to the episode.
 This totaled 15.25 million viewers.

 Critical reception to the episode was moderately positive.
 Zack Handlen from The A.V.
 Club gave the episode a B+ and wrote positively of Scully's portrayal, noting "Really, this works best as a Scully episode.
 I prefer Darin Morgan's version of the character [...], but I doubt that version could support a full episode about God in the same way that this more searching, and lost, Scully does."
 However, Handlen was critical of some of the religious aspects of the episode, noting that "If there's a Christian God in the X-Files universe, doesn't that trump just about everything else that Mulder and Scully have spent their time on? ...
 There are too many implications here for the show to support, and while it doesn't destroy the episode, it does make it difficult for me to back it as fully as I'd like to."
 John Keegan from Critical Myth gave the episode a 7 out of 10 rating, noting "Overall, this episode highlights Scully and her faith, and in the process, manages to presage many of the future plot developments for the series and her character.
 The spiritual war at the foundation of the series mythology is reflected in a situation that speaks directly to Scully and her upbringing, and though some of the religious metaphors are heavy-handed, it works well enough."

 Entertainment Weekly gave the episode a B+ and wrote positively of the episode's "inventiveness," which "derives from its choice of the most mainstream paranormality of all—Christianity."
 The review also wrote positively of the Mulder-Scully role reversal, calling the change "always welcome".
 Paula Vitaris from Cinefantastique gave the episode a moderately positive review and awarded it two-and-a-half stars out of four.
 She noted that "Scully's search to reconcile her religious beliefs and her scientific training makes for powerful drama, and Gillian Anderson is up to the challenge."
 Vitaris, however, criticized elements of the plot, most notably the "un-saintly" quality of Kevin and Kevin's lack of emotion after his mother is killed.
 Furthermore, she called the ending "a real mess".
 Not all reviews were positive.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode two stars out of five, and called it a "peculiarly bloodless episode".
-The two wrote that many of the traits possessed by Kevin were only helpful in certain isolated scenes, such as the ability to bilocate.
-Shearman and Pearson concluded that the show should "take a serious subject by all means, but then take the subject seriously."
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode two stars out of five, calling it a "peculiarly bloodless episode".
+The author criticized the fact that many of Kevin's powers were only helpful in certain isolated scenes, such as his ability to bilocate.
+Shearman concluded that the show should "take a serious subject by all means, but then take the subject seriously."